yolkhovyy/go-userv/README.md

 * Returns health status of the User Service

 ### TODO
+* Postgres consistency
-* Testing
+* Integration tests
 * More unit tests
-  * Implement integration tests
 * API annotaions and documentation
 * Telemetry
-* Postgres consistency